PuddletownDesign/russ/README.md

 > spark the wicks an', However I master the trick just like Nixon - Raekwon

+## Things to look out for

 Keep taking and organizing more notes.
 Gotta keep a solid reference for yourself through this.
 All of these readme files are lacking a little bit.
+Keep the markdown notepad open!

 I've made each of these into a trello task.
 Check em off as you go along.

 ## Tasks

 ### 01-git

+Well I've renamed all the branches...
+You gonna have to deal with that.
+Protip: you can just delete the old ones in this case.
+However you have to pull and rebranch them all.

 https://github.com/PuddletownDesign/russ/blob/01-git/task2.md